 Doctoral center page of Faculty of Science and Technology

 The Centre for Doctoral Studies in Science and Technology is a part of the Faculty of Science and Technology, and coordinates four doctoral programmes.
-The institutes that coordinate the specialities are: Institute of Computer Science, Institute of Physics, Institute of Chemistry, Institute of Genomics, Institute of Mathematics and Statistics, Institute of Molecular and Cell Biology, Tartu Observatory, Institute of Technology, and Institute of Ecology and Earth Sciences.
+The institutes that coordinate the specialities are: Institute of Computer Science, Institute of Bioengineering, Institute of Physics, Institute of Chemistry, Institute of Genomics, Institute of Mathematics and Statistics, Institute of Molecular and Cell Biology, Tartu Observatory, Institute of Technology, and Institute of Ecology and Earth Sciences.
 Around 500 doctoral students are enrolled at the faculty, and 36% of them are international students.

 The centre ensures the conduct of doctoral studies in the faculty in compliance with the regulations in force, a smooth exchange of information and counselling of doctoral students and supervisors on the organisation of doctoral studies, funding, selection of courses and training opportunities, and other associated activities.